-Women United Launch
+Women United Spring Mixer

 As an integral part of United Way, the mission of Women United is to mobilize a powerful leadership network of women to strengthen the Santa Barbara community through a focused investment of talent, compassion, and philanthropy.
 Led by the Leadership Committee (pictured right), we advocate, support and expand the ongoing educational initiatives of United Way of Santa Barbara County.

 Our focus is on expanding United Way’s early educational opportunities for local children from pre-Kindergarten through 3rd grade.
 Our major efforts support the Kindergarten Success Institutes and United for Literacy to reduce the high number of young learners who are underprepared for kindergarten and often don’t catch up with their classmates in reading and other skills.
 We make a difference in the futures of Santa Barbara County’s children and families by ensuring that more students succeed in school and beyond.

 Case For Action

 Local children and families need the support and efforts of women like you through Women United to build better futures for all in our community.
 Due to limited funding, hundreds of children and families are on waiting lists for United Way’s educational programs.
 Your involvement and membership gift will ensure that more underserved children and families succeed during crucial early elementary school years and well beyond.